 Do you have to pay back student loans when you retire?

-Yes, you are still responsible for paying back student loans, even in retirement.
+Yes.
+Student loans don’t just “go away” once you reach a certain age or enter retirement.
+You are responsible for paying back student loans, even in retirement.

 How many years do you have to pay student loans?

-There is no limit to how long you have to pay off student loans, but be aware that the longer it takes you, the more you will pay in interest.
+There is no limit on how long you have to pay off student loans.
+You can pay them off for however long it takes.
+However, be aware that the longer it takes to repay your loans, the more you will typically pay in interest.

 Does your student loan get written off at 50?

-No, your student loans do not get written off or canceled at any age.
+No, student loans do not get written off or canceled at 50 — or at any age.
+Borrowers have an ongoing obligation to repay their student loans.

 Photo credit: iStock/maruco